AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * Users can now successfully edit an experience title.
 Previously, the title text defaulted to the original text after a user tried to edit it. <!-- GS-5246 -->
 * Selected images now render on the Canvas as expected during multi-part email creation. <!-- GS-5263 -->

-* Users can now select a different repository from [!DNL Content] if the first repository they choose fails. <!-- GS-5462 -->

 * All strings in the [!DNL Content] Experiences detail page are now localized. <!-- GS-5016 -->

 * Users can now delete a product whose Detail view is opened in [!DNL Products]. <!-- GS-5057 -->